-Intel Corporation employs its corporate social responsibility (CSR) strategy to support its business.
+Intel’s corporate social responsibility (CSR) strategy supports its semiconductor business.
 In Archie Carroll’s theory of corporate social responsibility, business organizations are responsible for addressing their social impacts on stakeholders.
-These stakeholders include individuals, groups, or organizations that the business influences.
-Corporate responsibility is important to companies because of the effects of stakeholders on business performance, through such factors as customer perception and brand loyalty.
 In the case of Intel, corporate responsibilities are addressed through a variety of initiatives or programs.
-In part, the company fulfills its corporate citizenship through the Intel Foundation.
-The Intel Foundation serves as the primary body through which the company reaches out to some stakeholders and implements corporate social responsibility programs to satisfy stakeholders’ interests.
-As a leading firm in the semiconductor industry, Intel needs to ensure the satisfaction of these interests.
-A positive relationship with stakeholders optimizes the company’s business performance by supporting brand awareness and customer loyalty.
-Intel responds to social and market factors to adjust its corporate social responsibility strategy to ensure the CSR strategy’s long-term effectiveness in supporting business performance.
+In part, the company fulfills its corporate citizenship through the Intel Foundation, which serves as the primary body through which the company reaches out to some stakeholders and implements corporate social responsibility programs to satisfy stakeholders’ interests.
+As a leading firm in the semiconductor industry, Intel’s corporate responsibility approach ensures the satisfaction of these interests.
+In response to social and market factors, the company adjusts its corporate social responsibility strategy to ensure the long-term benefits of sustainability and corporate citizenship in the semiconductor business.

 Intel’s Stakeholder Groups & CSR Initiatives

-Stakeholder groups have different interests and concerns that have varying effects on Intel’s organization, market performance, and financial stability.
-For example, one stakeholder group’s demands may be more important to the company’s CSR strategy than the demands of other stakeholder groups.
-This condition is so because stakeholders have disparate effects on Intel, especially in terms of revenues and financial performance, as well as brand image, consumer perception and product competitiveness.
-As such, the company’s corporate citizenship approach tends to emphasize programs and initiatives for the stakeholders that have the most significant business impact.
+Stakeholder groups have different interests and concerns affecting Intel’s organization, market performance, and financial stability.
+Stakeholders also have disparate effects on Intel in terms of revenues, financial performance, brand image, customer perception, and product competitiveness.
+The company’s corporate citizenship approach tends to emphasize CSR programs and initiatives for the stakeholders that have the most significant business impact.
 Intel’s corporate social responsibility strategy prioritizes the main stakeholder groups of the business in the following manner:

 - Investors